akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

     $ sudo add-apt-repository ppa:ondrej/php

-* Then, you have to add the ``universe`` source for Ubuntu 16.04, to be able to use mycrypt and mongodb:
+* Then, you have to add the ``universe`` source for Ubuntu 16.04, to be able to use mycrypt:

 .. code-block:: bash